-|Requiring the use of an appliance or the wearing of absorbent materials which must be changed more than 4 times per day||
+|Requiring the use of an appliance like a catheter or the wearing of absorbent materials which must be changed more than 4 times per day||

 |Requiring the wearing of absorbent materials which must be changed 2 to 4 times per day||

 |Requiring the wearing of absorbent materials which must be changed less than 2 times per day||

 Based on these criteria, a veteran that requires the use of absorbent pads and changes those pads once per day is going to receive a rating of 20%.
-If the pads are changed two to four times per day, the veteran will be given a 40% disability rating.
+If the pads are changed two to four times daily, the veteran will be given a 40% VA disability rating.
 If the absorbent material needs to be changed more than four times per day, the veteran is rated at 60%.

 Be sure to submit any medical records documenting that the incontinence was caused by your service-connected disability.
 If there isn’t anything specific in your medical records linking the two, see if your doctor would be willing to write a statement indicating that your disability led to the development of urinary incontinence.

 Next is to document how often you need to change your absorbent pads.
 It would be beneficial to write a statement on a VA Form 21-4138 attesting to the number of times per day and per night you are required to change the absorbent material.
 Do you require a waterproof mattress cover?
 Have you ever had any accidents?
 How often?

 Have a witness, such as a spouse or a roommate, do the same.
 If you can provide a buddy statement to back up your claim, that is a great way to substantiate your case.